 Field-hunting tip

-Look in hydrothermal manganese ore deposits country — that is the host setting where jôkokuite typically forms.
+Look in hydrothermal manganese ore deposits country, the host setting where jôkokuite typically forms.
 If you start seeing rhodochrosite, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a granular, massive, or encrustations habit, so train your eye for that shape before scanning the outcrop.